Southern Praying Mantis: Iron Ox

 The Iron Ox (鐵牛) branch was renamed so by students of Iron Ox Choi (Choi Dit-Ngau; 蔡鐵牛) in honour of their teacher.
 He earned the nickname for his strength and ability to withstand his opponent's strikes.
 He was also known to have taken part in the Boxer Rebellion (1900) fighting.
 The founder of this system is said to be Hung Mei (Red Eyebrow) and origins of this system is said to be from Er Mei mountain.

 Ho Kung Wah introduced the style to the United Kingdom in the 1960s.
 Most practitioners of this branch of Southern Praying Mantis are found in Southern China but there are now promoters of this lineage in Europe as well.

 K. S. Hsiung Thong Long Quet Tsot

 Thong Long "Praying Mantis"(Quet Tsot/ Guo Shu) " (螳螂國術) is a Southern Praying Mantis style that was taught in the city of Kolkata, India.
 Originating in the Moi-yan (梅縣 (Méixiàn)), northeast Guangdong, China, the system was taught initially by Chen Kiu exclusively to the Hakka community in a school named Pei Moi Tangra Chinese School at Tangra, Kolkata Chinatown.
-Chen passed the lineage on to Sifu Hsiung Khan Seong (1917-2000) who, in his broad-mindedness, opened the style for the non-Chinese in the year 1975.
+Chen passed the lineage on to who, in his broad-mindedness, opened the style for the non-Chinese in the year 1975.
 He taught at Tangra, Calcutta, from the 1950s till his death in the year 2000.
 The system is carried forward by the students and grand students of Hsiung.